srikanthkanniyappan/srikanthkanniyappan/README.md

 - 💬 Ask me about Android, Python, coding, or any tech-related questions.

-- ⚡ Fun fact Code is poetry, and I'm the poet. 🖋️
+- ⚡ Fun fact: "Code is poetry, and I'm the poet." 🖋️

 ## 💻 Languages and Tools